johnpolacek/chicagotechevents.com/README.md

-## Make your own events site

-Update the site title, description and more by editing `siteMetadata` in `gatsby-config.js`.

-Change the font, colors and more by editing the settings in `src/theme.js`

-Add events via markdown files in `/content/eventslist/`.
-Example markdown files have been provided.

 --

-Thanks to [David Wells](https://davidwells.io/) for answering some question while I was initially figuring things out.
+Thanks to [David Wells](https://davidwells.io/) for answering some questions for me while I was initially figuring things out.

 Icons by [Freepik](https://www.freepik.com/) from [Flaticon](https://www.flaticon.com/) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).